How to Meet Your LinkedIn Sales Quota with a Lead Generation Agency

 LinkedIn sales are not just about posting a generic profile and expecting to start closing deals.
 You have to pay attention to details, such as your headline and bio.
 You also have to know how to network on LinkedIn.

-With that in mind, there are several different ways on how to use LinkedIn for sales, particularly its built-in features:
+With that in mind, there are several different ways how to use LinkedIn for sales, particularly its built-in features:

 • Keep an eye out for relevant events and join the conversation – Whether it’s a major convention, a product launch, or a new regulatory update, you can use these opportunities to drive engagement with your prospects.
 Keep your posts relevant to the event, and don’t be afraid to ask questions to spark discussion.